About the Stormwater Management Cooperative (CSMI)

 - The Western Irrigation District (WID).

-- Alberta Environment & Parks (AEP) participates as an observer.
+- Alberta Environment & Protected Areas (AEPA) participates as an observer.

-- WaterSMART Solutions Ltd. (Alberta WaterSMART) is the facilitator and advisor.
+- WaterSMART Solutions Ltd. is the facilitator and advisor.

-- Dentons Canada LLP provides legal services, including development of key Agreements needed to implement the CSMI governance principles.
+- Dentons Canada LLP and Bishop & McKenzie LLP provides legal services, including development of key Agreements needed to implement the CSMI governance principles.

-In winter 2018, the CSMI Master Stormwater Agreement was signed by all six partners, committing the group to proceed with development of subsequent Agreements for Development, Management, and Use of the stormwater system.
+In winter 2018, the CSMI Master Stormwater Agreement was signed by all four partners, committing the group to proceed with development of subsequent Agreements for Development, Management, and Use of the stormwater system.
 These Agreements, which must be ratified by all partners to take effect, are essential for defining how the CSMI system will be built, managed, and used by the partners.
-Partners intend to complete these Agreements by February 2019 as per the CSMI Master Stormwater Agreement.
+Partners completed these Agreements in late 2020 as per the CSMI Master Stormwater Agreement.
+CSMI was incorporated in early December 2020, marking the formal establishment of an innovative and collaborative approach for a regional stormwater solution.

 Through development and implementation of the CSMI System, municipal and irrigation sectors are working together and sharing resources to develop a mutually beneficial solution.
 The shared solution will achieve a sustainable stormwater system that: